ghcjs/ghcjs/README.markdown

 =====

 `ghcjs` can be invoked with the same command line arguments as `ghc`.
-The generated programs can be run directly from the shell with Node.js and jsshell. for example:
+The generated programs can be run directly from the shell with [Node.js](http://nodejs.org/) and [SpiderMonkey jsshell](http://download.cdn.mozilla.net/pub/firefox/nightly/latest-mozilla-central/). for example:

     $ ghcjs -o helloWorld helloWorld.hs